The short story

 The long story

 There has been hand wringing in the Japanese media recently that Japan is missing the contactless payments boat because QR Code payments are all the rage in mainland China and Japanese don’t care about them.
 How ridiculous.
 IT journalist Junya Suzuki and NHK both ran similar stories the same day.

 The NHK piece in particular reads like QR code payment stealth marketing in a news report wrapper.
-If you have ever eye-witnessed the incredibly shoddy NHK report creation process from the inside, you know that outside of weather and traffic news and the occasional nature program.
-Believe NHK news at your own risk.
+If you have ever eye-witnessed the incredibly shoddy and slanted NHK report creation process from the inside, you know that outside of weather, traffic news and the occasional nature program, believe NHK news at your own risk.

 Junya Suzuki’s report has much more depth and insight but suffers from what I feel is poorly focused analysis.
 Sometimes the big data doesn’t convey the big picture because in this case it only shows Japanese smartphone contactless payment usage rates endlessly stuck at 7.5% of the install base.